Examples

 FOR ()-[wrote:WROTE]-() REQUIRE wrote.locations IS NOT NULL

-In this case the constraint can not be created because there already exists a constraint with the given name.
+In this case, the constraint cannot be created because there already exists a constraint with the given name.

 Error message